csswizardry/csswizardry.github.com/_posts/2023-10-16-what-is-the-maximum-max-age.md

 ## `max-age`

-`max-age` is a `cache-control` directive that instructs a cache that it may store and reuse a response for <var>n</var> seconds from the point at which it entered the cache in question.
+`max-age` is a `Cache-Control` directive that instructs a cache that it may store and reuse a response for <var>n</var> seconds from the point at which it entered the cache in question.
 Once that time has elapsed, the cache should either revalidate the file with the origin server, or do whatever any